BitslerCasino/docker-parityeth/README.md

 # docker-parityeth
-Docker Image for Parity for use with ETH
+Docker Image for OpenEthereum for use with ETH

 ### Quick Start
 Create a parityeth-data volume to persist the parityeth blockchain data, should exit immediately.
 The parityeth-data container will store the blockchain when the node container is recreated (software upgrade, reboot, etc):